List of Marvel Comics characters: P: Protégé

 Protégé is a cosmic entity from an alternate future of the Marvel Universe.

 The character, created by Jim Valentino, first appeared in Guardians of the Galaxy #15 (August 1991) as the childlike ruler of the Universal Church of Truth of the alternate future of the Guardians of the Galaxy.
 Valentino modeled him after his son Aaron at seven years old.
-He is depicted as a superhuman of unlimited potential, with the ability to duplicate not only super-powers, but also the skills of others simply by observing the ability being used; thus, he could acquire the psychokinetic powers of the Guardian Vance Astro as easily as he could the marksmanship ability of Astro's teammate Nikki, by watching them in combat.
+He is depicted as a superhuman of unlimited potential, with the ability to duplicate not only super-powers, but also the skills of others simply by observing the ability being used.

-Within the context of the Marvel Comics universe, Protégé is the deity and leader of Universal Church of Truth to which Replica, a member of the Guardians of the Galaxy, belongs.
-In order to save the lives of her teammates, she offers herself as a playmate to Protégé who is accompanied by Malevolence.

 Later, Protégé uses its abilities to duplicate the powers of the Living Tribunal, nearly usurping its place in Marvel's cosmology.
 When attempts to defeat Protégé fail, The Living Tribunal states that any and all realities rest on Protégé's shoulders.
 Protégé itself claims to have become the new One-Above-All.
 Scathan the Approver, a Celestial, saves all realities by judging against Protégé.
-The Living Tribunal then absorbed Protégé into itself to prevent him from endangering all realities again.
+The Living Tribunal then absorbs Protégé into itself to prevent him from endangering all realities again.